 Studies suggest that the migration experience creates a liminal space of “betwixt and between” (Turner, 1967).
-Levitt and Glick Schiller (2004) argue that transmigrants often experience a disjuncture between “ways of being” and “ways of belonging”, i.e., their physical presence and actual social engagement are different from their sense of belonging and awareness of identity.
+Levitt and Glick Schiller (2004) argue that transmigrants often experience a disjuncture between “ways of being” and “ways of belonging,” i.e., their physical presence and actual social engagement are different from their sense of belonging and awareness of identity.
 The Olim in the absorption center are physically in Israel, but mentally and culturally they are still in Ethiopia (Author, 2018; Levitt and Glick Schiller, 2004).
 They experience a liminal state in terms of their racial and ethnic identification.
 In this situation, migrants often encounter new mirror images ascribed by the receiving society and become reflexive about how to situate their personal and collective identities (Ahmed, 1999; Glick Schiller and Fouron, 2001; Takeyuki, 2003).
 Scholars also debate whether transnational ties or multiple identities weaken immigrants’ integration in the receiving society or challenge the norm and practice of citizenship (Glick Schiller, 2005; Vertovec, 2001).
-The social field approach allows us to examine the identification of transmigrants in global, national, and local contexts simultaneously – how individuals negotiate their presence on different levels that are socially and geographically distant (Golob, 2014).
+The social field approach examines the identification of transmigrants in global, national, and local contexts simultaneously—how individuals negotiate their presence on different levels that are socially and geographically distant (Golob, 2014).

-In the current paper, the absorption processes are analyzed from the perspective of applied anthropology, offering a variety of different options for absorption, like integration, differentiation or assimilation.
-Applied anthropology combines academic research alongside actual engagement and involvement in different processes.
-The theoretical and academic research allows the applied anthropologist to ask questions and view reality from an alternative perspective.
-This alternative view, in turn, leads the anthropologist to be actively involved in changing reality based on their unique insights (Delpit 2006; Gonzalez 2004; Guerron-Montero 2002; Sillitoe 2007).
+The current paper analyzes the absorption processes from the perspective of applied anthropology, offering different options for absorption, like integration, differentiation or assimilation.
+Applied anthropology combines academic research with actual engagement and involvement in different processes, allowing the applied anthropologist to ask questions and view reality from an alternative perspective.
+This in turn actively involves the anthropologist in changing reality based on their unique insights (Delpit 2006; Gonzalez 2004; Guerron-Montero 2002; Sillitoe 2007).

 Historical Background – Israel as an Immigrant State

-The Jewish-Israeli society is an immigrant society at its core – it was created mainly by waves of Jewish immigrants, who have been coming to Palestine, and later to the State of Israel, since the end of the 19th century.
-As part of Zionist ideology, the Jewish immigrants were described as Olim (“ascending”) and their act of immigration was described as Aliyah (ascension).
-These terms are still used in Israel, effectively differentiating Jews immigrating to Israel from any “regular” immigrant who moves across countries.
-The Aliya process of Jews to Israel is based on a unique concept, where each Oleh gets state’s assistance in various fields, including housing, employment, health and education.
-This process is commonly described as “absorption” (Klita) – where the new immigrants acclimate into their new environment and are absorbed by it.
+The Jewish-Israeli society is an immigrant society, created mainly by waves of Jewish immigrants to Palestine, and later to the State of Israel, since the end of the 19th century.
+Zionist ideology described Jewish immigrants as Olim (“ascending”) and their act of immigration as Aliyah (ascension).
+These terms are still used in Israel, differentiating Jews immigrating to Israel from any “regular” immigrant who moves across countries.
+The Aliya process is based on a unique concept, where each Oleh gets state assistance in various fields, including housing, employment, health and education.
+This process is commonly described as “absorption” (Klita)—immigrants acclimate into their new environment and are absorbed by it.

 As Olim, Jews are granted automatic citizenship upon their arrival.
-This process, however, might be more complicated in cases of immigrants who are related to Judaism but sometimes are not recognized as Jews by the Halacha – the Orthodox Jewish law (for example, Olim from the FSU or Ethiopia).
-The right of Jews to immigrate to Israel is established in the Law of Return, which is derived from the definition of Israel as the nation state of the Jewish people.
+This process, however, might be more complicated for immigrants who are related to Judaism but sometimes are not recognized as Jews by the Halacha, the Orthodox Jewish law (for example, Olim from the FSU or Ethiopia).
+The right of Jews to immigrate to Israel is established in the Law of Return, derived from the definition of Israel as the nation-state of the Jewish people.
 This law also defines who is considered a Jew for the purpose of Aliyah.
 Over the years, the Law of Return was expanded to include various regulations and interpretations like the Entrance Law or the Convert Impact (Ger Gorer), which allow non-Jews who are related to Judaism to immigrate to Israel under specific conditions, but the right to Israeli citizenship is still based on the notion of Israel as a Jewish state.